jkroso/prefix/README.md

 # prefix

-add a vendor prefix to a css attribute
+Add vendor prefixes to a CSS attribute.

 ## Installation